go-spatial/tegola-docs/content/documentation/configuration.md

 ## Env Var

-Evironmental variables can be used in any configuration option.
+Environmental variables can be used in any configuration option.
 However, they must be written within quotes as a string:

 ```toml
 tile_buffer = "${TEGOLA_TILE_BUFFER}"     # note that tile buffer expects an integer, tegola will handle the conversion